jmahler/CSCI-21-Programs-Algorithms-2/README.md

 The purpose of this project is to continue to learn more about the basics of object oriented design in C++ [[lab2][lab2]].
+Things such as constructors, destructors, dynamic memory, etc.

  [lab2]: http://foobt.net/csci21/S3513_11/labs/lab2.html